-New Life #654 – Chanukah: Light And Darkness In Life
+New Life #654 – Hanukkah: Light And Darkness In Life

 Dr. Michael Laitman in conversation with Oren Levi and Yael Leshed-Harel

 The desire to enjoy: If I am the one who benefits, the Light doesn’t enjoy, darkness.
 There are more upper desires that aren’t in us from birth—the desire to fill others, to give, to bestow.
 It isn’t the bestowing that brings us joy, but rising above the ego, in this way man becomes the source of light.

 Then a person matches the general source of Light in nature, the Creator, discovers Him, and feels immense pleasure.